Great Sea Interconnector

 The Great Sea Interconnector (GSI), formerly known as the EuroAsia Interconnector is a planned HVDC interconnector between the Greek, Cypriot, and Israeli power grids via the world's longest submarine power cable, with a length of 310 km from Israel to Cyprus and 898 km from Cyprus to Greece for a total of 1208 km.

 Connecting Kofinou, Cyprus to Hadera, Israel and Korakias, Crete, Greece, the EuroAsia Interconnector is a major Project of Common Interest (PCI) of the European Union and a priority Electricity Highway Interconnector Project as an energy highway bridging Asia and Europe.

 On 12 May 2017, the Greek Prime Minister Alexis Tsipras met the State Grid Corporation of China Chairman Shu Yinbiao in Beijing, and CEO of EuroAsia Interconnector Nasos Ktorides supported the timely implementation of the EuroAsia Interconnector.
-On December 12, 2017 transmission system operator Elia announced the conclusion of a strategic alliance agreement for the development and implementation of the 2,000 MW interconnector.
+On 12 December 2017 transmission system operator Elia announced the conclusion of a strategic alliance agreement for the development and implementation of the 2,000 MW interconnector.

 On 8 March 2021, Cyprus, Greece and Israel signed an initial agreement to build the world's largest and deepest submarine power cable that will connect the three Mediterranean countries' power grids.

 President of the European Commission Ursula von der Leyen visited Cyprus on 8 July 2021 and officially presented EU approval for the Cyprus plan to spend €1.2 billion under the EU Recovery and Resilience Plan.

 EuroAsia Interconnector got €100 million funding from EU Recovery and Resilience Plan.

 On 26 January 2022, the European Commission approved €657 million under the Connecting Europe Facility (CEF) for EuroAsia Interconnector.

-The inauguration ceremony on the start of the construction works were held on October 14, 2022, at the Presidential Palace in Nicosia.
+The inauguration ceremony on the start of the construction works were held on 14 October 2022, at the Presidential Palace in Nicosia.

 News about the suspension of the project rose in March 2025 following Turkey's objections.
 Still in August 2025 the cabinet of ministers of the Cypriot government discussed the issue of the yearly compensation of 25 million euros following the decision of the Cypriot Energy Regulatory Authority implying that the project is still under consideration by the Cypriot government despite the objections of Turkey.

+As of 2026, the projected completion date of the interconnector between Cyprus and Greece will be delayed beyond its original estimate of late 2029 or early 2030.
+The European Commission has further re-iterated its support and preference of the GSI over any alternatives proposed by Turkey to connect Cyprus to Turkey's energy grid.